Safe Routes to School E-News

 Stay tuned for continued success in 2013!

 As we come to the end of 2012, the regional network project has realized many successes throughout the year.
 And as metropolitan planning organizations (MPOs) assume a greater role in managing federal funds for active transportation through the MAP-21 Transportation Alternative Program, the opportunities for change at the regional level grows.
-The National Partnership shares our experiences as guides to working with MPOs across the country.
+The Safe Routes Partnership shares our experiences as guides to working with MPOs across the country.
 In fact, in December and January we have two free webinars you can attend – “New Funding, New Players, New Game: Why Build Safe Routes to School into Regional Governments”.
 The December 6 webinar at 2pm eastern is part one in the series, with the January 10 webinar at 2pm eastern providing a more in-depth look into the subject as part two of the series.

 10. Featured States